pghalliday-dotfiles/.tmux/README.md

 ## MacOS

-To enable integration with system keyboard on MacOS it's necessary to install `reattach-to-user-namespace`
+To enable integration with system clipboard on MacOS it's necessary to install `reattach-to-user-namespace`

 ```
 brew install reattach-to-user-namespace